AI Product Execution • System • 2026

 How can ideas move from intent to execution without losing clarity?

-Nimlo began as a personal exploration into the gap between product thinking and real execution.
+Nimlo is an AI-native product execution workspace with 10+ modules powered by GPT-based LLM workflows.
+It began as a personal exploration into the gap between product thinking and real execution — built in approximately two weeks as a solo project and designed from day one to scale into a multi-user platform.
 The goal was not to build another productivity tool, but to design a system where ideas, decisions, and progress could evolve together — preserving context, structure, and continuity from the very beginning.

 Product Structure